mouryasuraj/Namaste-react-Netflix-project/README.md

       3. firebase deploy
 5. As soon as user logged in or user sign up we should store the user data in our redux store so that we can use this data in anywhere in our program.
 6. If you want to show something after user get logged in then we use the current user object for ex: {user && <p>Hello, Welcome back</p>}

+resume from 15.Let build the core - 32:00